TAOS-Labs/blog/content/posts/Audio.md

 5. Find and store the paths that attach these output nodes to DACs.
     - The section on OSDev labeled "Finding all useful paths through the codec" provides a useful algorithm for this.

-The OSDev wiki had a couple more steps but we were able to get away with using pretty much just these steps.
+The OSDev wiki had a couple more steps but we were able to get away with mainly using the steps outlined above.

 ### Playing Audio through a Stream

 In order to play audio you need to configure a stream descriptor with a Buffer Descriptor List (BDL) and tell the audio output node the format of the audio data and the stream number the data is on.
-To configure the stream descriptor you pretty much just need to go down the list of the registers in the stream descriptor and fill out all of the necessary data.
+To configure the stream descriptor you essentially just need to go down the list of the registers in the stream descriptor and fill out all of the necessary data.
 Once this is done and you turn the stream on, by setting the run bit of the stream descriptor control register, you should hear audio.

 ## What's Next?